BIGJRA/BIGJRA.github.io/reborn.md

 # Episode 11: Out of Light

 After everything goes dark, head out of the gym.
+Once you get outside, use the Light Shard and head out into the labyrinth.

+**Meteor Grunt Ricardo.
+Field: Grassy Terrain**
+- Minior, Lv.
+56, Serious Nature, IVs: 10
+- Scolipede, Lv.
+56, Serious Nature, IVs: 10
+- Aggron, Lv.
+57, Serious Nature, IVs: 10

-Once you get outside, use the Light Shard since your team will probably be pretty crippled.
-Head out into the labyrinth.
-One of the meteor grunts is Radomus in disguise and will allow you to escape via walking on top of the hedges.
-Make your way out of the labyrinth, hop on the circling Tauros to skip to the other side of Route 1, then enter Reborn City.
+The grunt to the left is Radomus in disguise and will allow you to escape via walking on top of the hedges.
+Make your way to the other side of the labyrinth and battle the grunts if you wish.

+**Meteor Grunt Christopher.
+Field: Grassy Terrain**
+- Gabite, Lv.
+54, Serious Nature, IVs: 10
+- Shuckle, Lv.
+58, Serious Nature, IVs: 10
+- Pupitar, Lv.
+54, Serious Nature, IVs: 10
+- Doublade, Lv.
+54, Serious Nature, IVs: 10

+**Meteor Grunt Hilda.
+Field: Grassy Terrain**
+- Carracosta, Lv.
+55, Serious Nature, IVs: 10
+- Crobat, Lv.
+57, Serious Nature, IVs: 10
+- Chesnaught, Lv.
+58, Serious Nature, IVs: 10

+**Meteor Grunt Ama.
+Field: Grassy Terrain**
+- Noctowl, Lv.
+55, Serious Nature, IVs: 10
+- Dodrio, Lv.
+56, Serious Nature, IVs: 10
+- Fearow, Lv.
+57, Serious Nature, IVs: 10
+- Klinklang, Lv.
+58, Serious Nature, IVs: 10

+Escape the labyrinth, hop on the circling Tauros to skip to the other side of Route 1, then enter Reborn City.

 ## Seventh Street

+If you haven't completed the [gang sidequest](#joining-a-gang) up until now, you'll need to do that now.

 Talk to your gang leader, and they will tell you about Seventh Street.
 To reach it with Aqua Gang, use the top left house in Lapis, with Magma Gang, use a house on the left in the center of Lapis.

 Wander around the area and defeat all the trainers.
+Top to bottom:

+**Street Rat Austin.
+Field: No Field**
+- Vigoroth, Lv.
+58, Serious Nature, IVs: 10
+- Gumshoos, Lv.
+59, Serious Nature, IVs: 10
+- Tropius, Lv.
+58, Serious Nature, IVs: 10

+**Street Rat Chaz.
+Field: No Field**
+- Woobat, Lv.
+59, Serious Nature, IVs: 10
+- Swoobat, Lv.
+60, Serious Nature, IVs: 10

+**Aqua Gang Pierce.
+Field: No Field** (Magma Gang only)
+- Sharpedo, Lv.
+54, Serious Nature, IVs: 10
+- Clawitzer, Lv.
+55, Serious Nature, IVs: 10
+- Ludicolo, Lv.
+55, Serious Nature, IVs: 10

+**Magma Gang Darm.
+Field: No Field** (Aqua Gang only)
+- Houndoom, Lv.
+54, Serious Nature, IVs: 10
+- Darmanitan, Lv.
+55, Serious Nature, IVs: 10
+- Darmanitan, Lv.
+55, Serious Nature, IVs: 10

+**Magma Gang Nihil.
+Field: No Field** (Aqua Gang only)
+- Ninetales, Lv.
+54, Serious Nature, IVs: 10
+- Magcargo, Lv.
+54, Serious Nature, IVs: 10
+- Houndoom, Lv.
+55, Serious Nature, IVs: 10

+**Aqua Gang Razzy.
+Field: No Field** (Magma Gang only)
+- Octillery, Lv.
+54, Serious Nature, IVs: 10
+- Sharpedo, Lv.
+54, Serious Nature, IVs: 10
+- Feraligatr, Lv.
+55, Serious Nature, IVs: 10

+**Street Rat Andy.
+Field: No Field**
+- Doduo, Lv.
+58, Serious Nature, IVs: 10
+- Dodrio, Lv.
+59, Serious Nature, IVs: 10

+**Street Rat Kevin.
+Field: No Field**
+- Bruxish, Lv.
+60, Serious Nature, IVs: 10

  Hidden around the map you'll find 2 *Purple Shards*, *Common Candy*, 2 *Blue Shards*, 2 *Green Shards*, *Pecha Berry*, *X Sp.
 Atk*, 2 *Red Shards*, and *Calcium*.
 The house in the middle of the top contains a healing point and PC.
 Talk to all of the NPC's in the area and you'll learn about what you can get down here in 7th.

 Towards the top of the map you'll find an *Ability Capsule* salesperson.
-They'll trade you first 1, then 2, then 3 from then on of a random color of shard.
-Useful.
+They'll trade you one for first 1, then 2, and from then on 3 shards of a random color.
+Useful!
 Up and to the right we'll find a couple of tutors.

 **Seventh Street Upper-right Move Tutor Top**